usmansaleem/v4keystore_converter/README.md

 subdirectory; while the password files are stored in a different directory as `<public-key>`, a regular file, without any extension.

-Following is the minimal usage of the program, change the paths as per your requirements:
+Following is the minimal usage of the program, defaulting to WEB3SIGNER mode, change the paths as per your requirements:

 ```sh
 ./converter --src=<path>/keys/ \